 In the mid 1980′s Bruce and Dale Patton donated the school to Tilikum.
 Their father, Fred Patton, was superintendent of McMinnville schools from 1950 to 1969 and had owned the property.
 In July of 1985 a “Friends of Valley View School” committee was formed to raise money for moving and restoring the school.
 Paula Benham, whose grandfather Ferris Strait was the school’s first teacher, served as a key committee person.
 Under the direction of Tilikum staff member Arnie Mitchell and with the help of the “Friends” committee and many volunteers, the schoolhouse was disassembled, cut into four pieces, and hauled the two miles to Tilikum on flatbed trailers.
 The building was carefully restored on the hill overlooking Tilikum’s lake; period items including a school bell, school desks, books, a globe, and 48 star flag enhanced the old-fashioned feel of the school.

 On July 6, 1989, Valley View School was rededicated with many neighbors, former pupils and teachers attending.
 More than 200 people gathered outside the school enjoying Sousa marches played by the Newberg Community Summer Band.
 Anecdotes from Mae Waide’s experiences as a former teacher at the school and comments by Paula Benham received applause.
 In an upbeat address, featured speaker Verne Duncan, Oregon superintendent of public instruction, suggested that “community,” togetherness, connectedness — the very elements he sensed during the evening’s rededication — were the outstanding features of one-room community schools.
 Duncan’s grandfather, S.S.
 Duncan, was superintendent of Yamhill County schools during the first 20 years of Valley View’s existence.
+Here is a short video of the ceremony.

 We have scanned the school records (grades, courses, parents, costs) from 1909 until 1941.
 Some of the files are large and take a while to download, but they are worth the wait.
 If you know anyone who attended the school, this can be very interesting.